-It may also be used to diagnose or rule out disorders of the brain such as
+It may also be used to look for disorders of the brain, such as

 What to Expect